 "It's been like a whirlwind dream fairy tale," Lehtomaki said.
 I feel like I gave everybody some Kool-Aid and they all drank it and now things are working out really well."

 It made its splashing debut in 2010.
-7 years later, Disneyland's spectacular water works show, World of Color is back.
+Seven years later, Disneyland's spectacular water works show, World of Color, is back.

 To pull it off, it uses nearly 1,200 programmable fountains and a vast underwater grid.
-This particular performance dedicated to Walt Disney has been in the work for quite a while.
+This particular performance dedicated to Walt Disney has been in the works for quite a while.

 So while you many have seen World of Color before, you've never seen Disney magic quite like this.

-There's so much history behind Disney - and they do an amazing job of maintaining it.
-Take a rare look at some of Disneyland’s past - including a badge worn by Walt Disney himself.
+There's so much history behind Disneyland -- and they do an amazing job of maintaining it.
+Take a rare look at some of Disneyland’s past -- including a badge worn by Walt Disney himself.

-We get the white glove treatment when we visit with Disney archivist Justin Arthur.
-He also brings along a vintage camera that makes us look like we are back in 1955!
+We got the white glove treatment when we visit with Disney archivist Justin Arthur.
+He also brought along a vintage camera that makes us look like we are back in 1955!

 Justin shows us Walt Disney’s number one nametag.

-“On opening day he wore that,” said Arthur.
+“On opening day he wore that,” Arthur said.
 “Cast members on opening day didn’t have their names on their nametags, they were number badges.
 So, of course, Walt was number one.”

-Millions visit this spot that was in middle of nowhere in the early 50's.
+Today, millions visit this spot that was once in middle of nowhere in the early 50's.

 But the classic mouse ears have always been around.
 Take a look at one of the first merchandise versions of the mouse ears available for purchase at Disneyland.